Placer Center at Greenwood

 The Greenwood Center is located in El Dorado County off Highway 193.
 Built by Corpsmembers in the 1980s, Greenwood’s location has helped Corpsmembers enhance and restore several regions of the Sierra Nevada.

-The center conducts conservation work throughout Placer County, and will continue to do so during construction.
-Two Type I wildland firefighting hand crews, as part of a partnership with CAL FIRE, operate out of the Auburn facility.
+The center conducts conservation work in El Dorado, Placer, Nevada, and Sacramento Counties, and will continue to do so during construction.
+The center operates two Type I wildland firefighting hand crews, as part of a partnership with CAL FIRE.

 4411 Highway 193